 10 of 10

 Evolution is a slow process.
-When undisturbed, it produces artistic masterpieces unlike anything we can create.
-Take the Camuy Caves, for example: millennia of nature's landscaping has produced a subterranean wonderland of stalagmites, stalactites, rock formations and sediment deposits.
+When undisturbed, it produces artistic masterpieces unlike anything man can create.
+Take the Camuy Caves, a millennium of nature's landscaping has produced a subterranean wonderland of stalagmites, stalactites, rock formations and sediment deposits.
 A walking tour of these incredible caves is a chance to watch how nature molds its canvas.